Frictionless-JS2/website_materials/content/_index.md

 - New community of practice for people in Tucson working with code and building software
 - Fall 2022: **meet Wednesdays 2-6 PM at [CATalyst Data Studio](https://libguides.library.arizona.edu/catalyst-data), UA Main Library ([map](https://www.openstreetmap.org/?mlat=32.23103&mlon=-110.94897#map=19/32.23103/-110.94897))**
-- Bring your computer, your projects, your ideas
+- Bring your computer, your projects, and your ideas

 Code Commons provides a physical space for community and collaboration.
 Join us to share experience, learn, mentor, discover opportunities, and work on your programming projects in the presence of others doing the same.